priyadarshi/Applozic-Chat-SDK-Documentation/Platform.md

  {
-  "userId": "UserId1", // UserId of the user (String) "userName": "Name1", // Name of the user (String) "connected": true, // Current connected status of user (boolean) "lastSeenAtTime": 123456789,  // Timestamp of the last seen time of user (long) "imageLink": "http://image.url" // Image url of the user },
+  "userId": "UserId1", // UserId of the user (String) "userName": "Name1", // Name of the user (String) "connected": true, // Current connected status of user, if "connected": true that means user is online (boolean) "lastSeenAtTime": 123456789,  // Timestamp of the last seen time of user (long) "imageLink": "http://image.url" // Image url of the user },